kossiitkgp/KWoC-Frontend/README.md

 ---

 > Please update this documentation whenever changes are made to this project or any other relevant project that may affect this one.
 Future humans will praise you.

+## Changes Overview

+### Overall Statistics

+- **Added Total Commits and Total Pull Requests**: Calculated and displayed the total number of commits and pull requests across all projects.

+- **Added Total Projects and Approved Projects**: Included the count of total projects and approved projects in the overall statistics section.

+### Merged Pull Requests List

+- **Included Merged Pull Requests List**: Displayed a list of merged pull requests across all projects in a dedicated section.

+### Icons

+- **Added Icons for Statistics**: Utilized icons (`BiGitCommit`, `BiGitPullRequest`, `IoPersonSharp`, `HiOutlineViewGridAdd`) to enhance the visual representation of total commits, total pull requests, total projects, and approved projects.

+### Mentor Project Card

+- **Enhanced Project Card**: Improved the `MentorProjectCard` component to display additional information, including the number of merged commits and pull requests.